Your area is private and your lists, campaigns and personal templates are not shared whatsoever.

 The 4 icons on the right are Overview, Copy, Update and Delete.
 Copy and Delete are self-explanatory for the list.
 The Update icon is to edit any criteria you originally inputted.

-The Overview icon, the first one, is of most interest here as it has some powerful features over time you will make more use of.
+The Overview icon, the 3rd icon is of most interest here as it has some powerful features over time you will make more use of.
 It is noteworthy here to clarify even though it is implied, the ‘Overview boxes’ and ‘Information headers’ that appear from the Overview icon are for that list only!
-Each list will have their own Overview, Copy, Update and Delete icons.
+Each list will have their own Import, Export, Overview, Copy, Update and Delete icons.

-Once you click on the Overview icon, the List Overview will appear.
+Once you click on the List name then the List Overview will appear.
 You will, by applying your time, realize this area has extremely powerful features for your marketing development.

 Subscriber box – you can manage your existing subscribers (create/update/remove) and also you can adjust your list depending on your subscribers.
 For example, you can add new custom fields or remove existing.